 9. Disposable options

-You have lots of options available in disposable category in warming, serving utensils and dinnerware.
+You have many options available in the disposable category in warming, serving utensils, and dinnerware.

-- Aluminum foil is handy when you need to use it as tabletop warmer or baking large quantity food.
+- Aluminum foil is handy when you need to use it as a tabletop warmer or bake a large quantity of food.

-- Plastic and foam are out of trend now as people are choosing more environment friendly options.
+- Plastic and foam are out of trend now as people are choosing more environmentally

-- There are biodegradable paper plates and cups are in trend, a bit on costly side though.
+- There are biodegradable paper plates and cups that are in trend, a bit on the costly side though.

 Healthy cookware – leading ones

-As you need to consider many factors while selecting healthy cookware – dinnerware, here is the best ones for each category.
+As you need to consider many factors while selecting healthy cookware and dinnerware, here are the best ones for each category.

 Cooking